Vela incident: Office of Science and Technology evaluation

-The Carter Administration asked the Office of Science and Technology Policy (OSTP) to convene a panel of instrumentation experts to re-examine the Vela Hotel 6911 data, and to attempt to determine whether the optical flash detected came from a nuclear test.
+The Carter administration asked the Office of Science and Technology Policy (OSTP) to convene a panel of instrumentation experts to re-examine the Vela Hotel 6911 data, and to attempt to find whether the optical flash detected came from a nuclear test.
 The outcome was politically important to Carter, as his presidency and 1980 re-election campaign prominently featured the themes of nuclear nonproliferation and disarmament.
 The SALT II treaty had been signed three months earlier, and was pending ratification by the United States Senate, and Israel and Egypt had signed the Camp David Accords six months earlier.

-An independent panel of scientific and engineering experts was commissioned by Frank Press, who was the Science Advisor to president Carter and the chairman of the OSTP, to evaluate the evidence and determine the likelihood that the event was a nuclear detonation.
-The chairman of this science panel itself was Dr. Jack Ruina of the Massachusetts Institute of Technology, and also the former director of the U.S. Department of Defense's Advanced Research Projects Agency.
+An independent panel of scientific and engineering experts was commissioned by Frank Press, the Science Advisor to President Carter and the chairman of the OSTP, to evaluate the evidence and determine the likelihood that the event was a nuclear detonation.
+The chairman of this science panel was Jack Ruina of the Massachusetts Institute of Technology, and also the former director of the US Department of Defense's Advanced Research Projects Agency.
 Reporting in mid-1980, the panel noted that there were some key differences in the detected optical signature from that of an actual nuclear explosion, particularly in the ratio of intensities measured by the two detectors on the satellite.
 The now-declassified report contains details of the measurements made by the Vela Hotel satellite.

-The explosion was picked up by a pair of sensors on only one of the several Vela satellites; other similar satellites were looking at different parts of the Earth, or weather conditions precluded them seeing the same event.
-The Vela satellites had previously detected 41 atmospheric tests—by countries such as France and the People's Republic of China—each of which was subsequently confirmed by other means, including testing for radioactive fallout.
+The explosion was picked up by a pair of sensors on only one of the several Vela satellites; other similar satellites were looking elsewhere, or weather conditions precluded them seeing the same event.
+The Vela satellites had previously detected 41 atmospheric tests—by countries such as France and China—each of which was confirmed by other means, including testing for radioactive fallout.
 The absence of any such corroboration of a nuclear origin for the Vela incident also suggested that the "double flash" signal was a spurious "zoo" signal of unknown origin, possibly caused by the impact of a micrometeoroid.
-Such "zoo" signals which mimicked nuclear explosions had been received several times earlier.
+Such "zoo" signals, which mimicked nuclear explosions, had been received several times earlier.